Merchandising API Users Guide

 - The second digit indicates the minor release version.
 Minor releases consist of feature additions or behavior changes that are backward compatible.

 - The third digit indicates the maintenance release version.
-Maintenance releases are for correcting small problems have have minimal impact on the features or function of the Merchandising API.
+Maintenance releases are for correcting small problems have minimal impact on the features or function of the Merchandising API.

 See Making a Merchandising API Call for information about how to construct a Merchandising API call.
 Refer to the API Reference for details about the API structure and logic.